nusco/narjillos/backlog.md

 ###Artist

+* Give a sense of movement when following a locked-on Narjillo
 * Birth animation
 * Speckles in liquid (or some other effect)

+##Neurologist

+* Brains with behaviours

 ##Daydreamer

-* DNA analyzer program
-* DNA diff program (based on DNA analyzer)
-* Sexual reproduction
-* Sexual reproduction is optional
-* Brains with behaviours
-* Prevent DNA strands that are too different from mixing to favor speciation? (maybe bad idea b/c of deleterious mutations in small population)
+* Trigger evolutionary arms race